Air Defence Command (Pakistan)

-The Air Defence Command (ADC) (فضائی دفاعی کمان), is a major command of the Pakistan Air Force (PAF) which is responsible for the surface front of Pakistan's air defence, complementing the air defence provided by PAF fighter squadrons.
+The Air Defence Command (ADC) (فضائ دفاع کمانڈ), is a major command of the Pakistan Air Force (PAF) which is responsible for the surface front of Pakistan's air defence, complementing the air defence provided by PAF fighter squadrons.

 History

 Pre-formation

 ADC's history traces back to 1949 with the establishment of the first PAF Air defence elements.
 Four Mobile Observer Units (MOUs) were raised at Mauripur airbase in Karachi which were similar to the USA's Ground Observer Corps, these were initially commanded by Squadron Leader Lister and other British RAF Officers as the RPAF was short on manpower.
 The personnel of these MOUs equipped with wireless sets and binoculars would report all visual air activity in their area of operations to a control and reporting (C&R) center.
 Owing to the success of these units, the Air Headquarters expanded the MOU force throughout the 1950s and by 1959, 7 MOU Wings had been operationalized.
 During this time, Squadron Leader SM Haq who was a grounded pilot became the first Pakistani officer to be appointed as an Air defence System Specialist for the RPAF.
 Haq is considered to be the father of modern-day PAF Air defence and was sent to the UK along with Flight Lieutenant MAU Chaudhary (another AD officer) in order to study the Royal Air Force's Air defence establishment.
 Radars were still a problem as the RPAF had not inherited any sensor equipment from the RIAF.
 Initial attempts were made by RPAF's then chief; AVM Richard Atcherley who approached the Americans and British but to no avail since radars were still sensitive technology at that time.
 In 1950, Prime Minister Liaquat Ali Khan visited London for the Commonwealth Prime Ministers' Conference whom AVM Atcherly accompanied.
 Upon being inquired for any points to be taken up with the British government, Atcherley briefed PM Liaqat about the urgency of surveillance sensors and radars for the RPAF Air defence.
 Since the majority of RPAF air activity was centered at Karachi at the time and the port of Karachi was considered to be a valuable asset by the British commanders of the RPAF, early air defence establishment was consequently set up at the then capital city.
 The first Sector Operations Centre (SOC); No. 901 Signals Unit was raised at RPAF Base Korangi Creek in 1952 which processed all data and information received from Control-Reporting Centers and MOUs regarding aerial activity in the surrounding region.
 The battle staff of the 901 Signals unit would plot the air picture by hand through wooden and metallic instruments and would then conduct aerial defence planning.